Frequently Asked Questions

 Soon after registering, you will receive an email from the organisers confirming your entry and welcoming you on board.
-Runners’ packs with number, timing chip and full instructions will be posted to your entry address two weeks before the event.
+Runners’ packs with number, timing chip and full instructions will be posted to your entry address by the end of June 2022.
 Please contact us if your address changes firstname.lastname@example.org.

 Will there be official race photographs?

 Official race photographs help you capture memories of the day.
 These will be made available to you for free thanks to Mick Hall Photos and you will be able to access them via this website after the event.
 By taking part in this event you agree to Ilkley Half Marathon using your image in future marketing.

 Where and when must I display my race number?